A regression approach to the two-dataset problem: Two-dataset problem

-where $\bm{\eta}$ has mean $0$ and variance $\sigma_{\eta}^{2}$.
-Independence between $\bm{\eta}$ and $\bm{\epsilon}_{j}$ is assumed $(j = 0, 1)$.
-It is possible to incorporate more structures in this assumption such as heteroskedasticity, depending on the context to apply.
+The former error represents the deviance of the association between the response and predictors among datasets, while the latter includes the measurement and specification errors.
+When the skill heterogeneity exists, it might be reasonable to assume dependence between these two terms because such heterogeneity might affect the association as well as the measurement.
+However, because the data are from the identical population in this case, the deviance is expected to be relatively small, and the independence assumption would not much affect the final result, i.e., the prediction error.
+In addition, it is possible to incorporate more structures in this assumption such as dependence and heteroskedasticity, depending on the context to apply.
 However, to make things as simple as possible, we use this specification in this paper.

 Under the above setting, the following proposition holds. \begin{prop} Let $\hat{\bm{y}}_{1 \mid 0}$ be the prediction of $\bm{y}_{1}$ using the least squares estimate of $\bm{\beta}_{0}$.
 Then, the expectation of the average squared prediction error is given by